Treatment options and pricing

-In your first consultation, you’ll consult with a specialised doctor who will assess your joint and musculoskeletal health, discuss your medical history, and determine an initial diagnosis and treatment approach tailored to your specific needs.
+During your first consultation, you’ll meet Professor Moorthy, who will evaluate your joint and musculoskeletal health, discuss your medical history, and determine an initial diagnosis and treatment approach tailored specifically to your needs.

-During a follow-up consultation, you’ll meet with the specialist to review how your condition has evolved, discuss any new symptoms or concerns, and collaboratively fine-tune your treatment plan to optimise your rheumatologic health.
+During your follow-up, you’ll meet with Professor Moorthy to assess how your condition has evolved, discuss any new symptoms or concerns, and collaboratively refine your treatment plan to optimise your rheumatologic health.

 Common Q&A about General Rheumatology